⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Offline Mode Full offline Full offline Full offline

-Platform Availability iOS, Android, Watch iOS, Android, Watch iOS 17+ (for now)
+Platform Availability iOS, Android, Apple Watch, Wear OS iOS, Android, Web iOS 17.2+ (Android on roadmap)

 Detailed Feature Breakdown